CFI-Electronics-Club/Dev-Board-Documentation/Jayanth/Telegram_RGB.md

 * Telegram App on your Device
 * Arduino IDE
 * Download the [Universal Telegram Bot Library](https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot/archive/master.zip) and add this into your Arduino IDE
 ###### Note: Don’t install the library through the Arduino Library Manager because it might install a deprecated version
+* Install the ArduinoJson library from the Library Manager in Arduino IDE